isaurav0/isaurav0.github.io/_posts/2020-04-14-Keep-servers-running-in-background.md

     ```

     Now, to start this server as a service, first we need to create a service file.
 Service files are generally located at ```/etc/systemd/system/```.
-    Let us create a service file called myserver.service using the following command.
+    Let's create a service file called myserver.service using the following command.
     ```bash
     $ touch /etc/systemd/system/myserver.service
     ```